obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/rpg-manager.md

 Developed by: [[carlonicora]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-A plugin to manage your Tabletop Role Playing Game campaigns for Obsidian.
+Manage your Tabletop Role Playing Game Campaigns in Obsidian

 %% ----- Do not edit anything above this line ----- %%